Alida Jantina Pott

-Alida Jantina Pott (Groningen, January 8, 1888 - December 23, 1931) was a Dutch visual artist and member of the Groninger art collective De Ploeg.
+Alida Jantina Pott (January 8, 1888, Groningen – December 23, 1931) was a Dutch visual artist and member of the Groninger art collective De Ploeg.

 Career

 Alida Pott was born in Groningen in 1888.
 She was the daughter of Pieter Hendrik Pott (1858-1905), merchant and shopkeeper, and Lamberta Gerrechiena Heikens (1860-1946).

 She studied at the Minerva Academy in Groningen and then at the Hague Drawing Academy.
 In 1912 she graduated as a drawing teacher and returned to Groningen.
 In 1914 she started working as a drawing teacher at the Kweekschool for teachers.
 She stayed with this school until 1930.
 In 1922 she married Gijsbert George Martens.
 She died of a lung disease in 1931.

 De Ploeg

 Alida Pott was one of the first members of the artist collective De Ploeg.
 For the competition to design 'a simple drawing symbol' for the new association, she came up with the winning design.
 From 1919 a stylized P forms the logo of 'De Ploeg'.
 She held various board positions and was secretary from 1919 to 1921.
 Until 1922, she was one of the permanent representatives at the De Ploeg exhibitions in the Pictura halls or at Kunsthandel Ongering.
 The exhibition of the autumn of 1925 was the last one she participated in.